 “Not everyone can support businesses with their dollars right now,” Cherie says.
 “And many of our businesses recognize that.”

 If you can’t purchase a gift card to use later or order online or by phone today, they ask that you promote businesses through social media and provide words of encouragement during this difficult time.

 Looking for a fun way to support local?
 Try local blogger Linda Hoang’s Spin the Wheel of Local.
 It features over 100 different business!

-And if you're wondering what's still open, be sure to check out this website put together by local digital marketing firm Lift Interactive.
+Wondering what's still open?
+Be sure to check out this website put together by local digital marketing firm Lift Interactive.

 Note: Since the time of publication, the Glass Bookshop has made the difficult decision not to renew its lease at Edmonton City Centre.
 The bookstore is still operating online sales.